jcreed69/Steam-Deck-MacOS-sequoia-Opencore-EFI-Working/README.md

    Once the terminal opens head to the downloads on this repo and open the MacOS Online Installer cmd Find the version you want and copy the text and paste           as it will download the installer

    Once Finished you will see a com.apple.recovery.boot. copy that folder and paste it to your USB

+After:

+You can edit this Config.plist by using either ProperTree or OCAT